wacncontent/CustomizeTool/addCommentOutput/articles/scheduler/scheduler-advanced-complexity.md

 -	Image processing – e.g. every weekday, during off-peak hours, use cloud computing to compress images uploaded that day

 In this article, we walk through example jobs that you can create with Azure Scheduler.
 We provide the JSON data that describes each schedule.
-If you use the [Scheduler REST <!-- deleted by customization API](https://msdn.microsoft.com/zh-cn/library/azure/dn528946.aspx) --><!-- keep by customization: begin --> API](https://msdn.microsoft.com/zh-CN/library/azure/dn528946.aspx) <!-- keep by customization: end -->, you can use this same JSON for [creating an Azure Scheduler <!-- deleted by customization job](https://msdn.microsoft.com/zh-cn/library/azure/dn528937.aspx) --><!-- keep by customization: begin --> job](https://msdn.microsoft.com/zh-CN/library/azure/dn528937.aspx) <!-- keep by customization: end -->.
+If you use the [Scheduler REST API](https://msdn.microsoft.com/zh-cn/library/azure/dn528946.aspx), you can use this same JSON for [creating an Azure Scheduler job](https://msdn.microsoft.com/zh-cn/library/azure/dn528937.aspx).

 ## Supported Scenarios